ParallelMaths/parallel/pages/7-01-parallelogram.md

 ::: problem id=1_1 marks=2
 __1.1.__ Which Star Wars character is represented by symbols below?

-If you are stuck then you can use the hint, but it will cost you 1 mark.

 ![](/resources/7-01-parallelogram/1-2-question.png)

+^^^ hint id=1
+The first symbol above represents C. It has one line on the left side, and three lines on the right side – in the grid, C appears in which row and column?
+^^^

 * [x] Rey
 * [ ] Han
 * [ ] Rex
 * [ ] Poe
 * [ ] Maz

-> The first symbol above represents C. It has one line on the left side, and
-> three lines on the right side – in the grid, C appears in which row and
-> column?

 ---